CompCogNeuro/sims/ch3/inhib/README.md

 * Now, set `FFFBInhib` on to use the FFFB function described in the main text.
 Also set the `HiddenGbarI` and `InhibGbarI` parameters to 1 (otherwise the computed inhibition will be inaccurate), and the rate constant parameters to their defaults for normal (non unit inhib) operation, which is `HiddenGTau` and `InhibGTau` both to 1.4.
 Finally, you need to turn off the inhibitory projections (when present, these will contribute in addition to whatever is computed by FFFB - but we want to see how FFFB can do on its own): set `FmInhibWtScaleAbs` to 0 (this sets the absolute scaling factor of the connections from inhibitory neurons to 0, effectively nullifying these connections).

-* Press `Test Trial`.
+* Press `Step Trial`.

 The activations should be right around the 10-15% activity level.
 How does this change with trained weights as compared to the default untrained weights?

-* Set `TrainedWts` on, do `Init`, and `Test Trial`.
+* Set `TrainedWts` on, do `Init`, and `Step Trial`.

 You should see the hidden activities approach the 20% level now -- this shows that FFFB inhibition is relatively flexible and overall activity levels are sensitive to overall input strength.
 You should also notice that FFFB dynamics allow the network to settle relatively quickly -- this is due to using direct and accurate statistics for the incoming netinput and average activations, as compared to the more approximate sampling available to interneurons.
 Thus, FFFB is probably still more powerful and effective than the real biological system, but this does allow us to run our models very efficiently -- for a small number of cycles per input.

 * To test the set point behavior of the FFFB functions, we can vary the amount of excitatory input by changing the `InputPct` levels, to 10 and 30 instead of the 20% default.
-After you change `InputPct`, you need to do `ConfigPats` in the toolbar (this makes a new input pattern with this percent of neurons active), and then `Test Trial`.
+After you change `InputPct`, you need to do `ConfigPats` in the toolbar (this makes a new input pattern with this percent of neurons active), and then `Step Trial`.

 > **Question 3.8:** How much does the hidden average activity level vary as a function of the different `InputPct` levels (10, 20, 30).
 What does this reveal about the set point nature of the FFFB inhibition mechanism (i.e., the extent to which it works like an air conditioner that works to maintain a fixed set-point temperature)?